tobiscr/application-connector-manager/docs/user/README.md

 If you want to perform some simple and more advanced tasks, check the [Application Connectivity tutorials](tutorials/README.md).

-To learn more about the architecture, the configuration parameters, custom resources (CRs) and any other references, visit [technical reference](technical-reference/README.md).
+To learn more about the architecture, the configuration parameters, and any other references, visit [technical reference](technical-reference/README.md).

 For more information on the CRs, see [Resources](resources/README.md).